Bucharest Bucuresti, Romania Travel Guide

 An overview of important operational details and local travel advice for using public transport effectively.

 Licensed taxis are yellow, metered, and display tariffs.
-They can be hailed on the street (green light signals availability).
+They might be hailed on the street (green light signals availability).

 Prefer reputable companies.

-Standard fares are RON 2.50-3.50 per kilometer, with a minimum fare around RON 10.
+Standard fares are RON 2.50-3.50 for each kilometer, with a minimum fare around RON 10.
 Cash is often preferred.

 Confirm card acceptance beforehand.